jeeneo/dejpeg/README.md

 I partially use Generative AI, (ChatGPT, Github Copilot, et. al.) for some complicated tasks and problems.

-AI has its place, as a tool, not as a replacement.

 I only use it in my IDE, all my comments, changelogs, and interactions with me are typed with my hands, from my brain.

-I do not pay for access to generative AI as well, i use whatever free tier is available

-If you see Google's "Jules AI" as a contributor (if its still there), I tried it out and it created a PR based on things I described, but didn't go as planned and reverted all changes.

 and no, this text wasn't written by AI.